openhab/openhab-docs/configuration/index.md

 * Use Paper UI to setup and maintain the openHAB base system.
 Use it to define _which_ addons and bindings you want to install and to assign _basic, static_ configuration (such as the device name of a ZWave stick or the IP address of a KNX gateway).
 * Use Paper UI to manage configuration of each and every openHAB 2 add-on and binding.
-* Use file configuration to manage configuration of openHAB 1 add-ons and bindings.
+* Use file configuration or Paper UI to manage configuration of openHAB 1 add-ons and bindings.
 * Use Paper UI or habmin to manage ZWave things, but use configuration files to manage ZWave items.<br/>
   There is a rationale to this: to use a GUI is comfortable for one-time actions, but you get any repetitive task easier and faster done using a text editor (e.g. search-and-replace names and parameters).
   _Things_ can be autodiscovered so you don't have to enter all of them manually.
 Once initially configured, their configuration is not changing much over time.